apify/apify-docs/docs/proxy/residential_proxy.md

 Full residential proxy neither limits the domains user can access nor requires a man in the middle access to traffic.
 But it's provided only enterprise-level accounts on a request basis under the additional contract.

+If you would like to use full residential proxy or for more information, [contact us](https://apify.com/contact).

 ## [](#connecting-to-residential-proxy) Connecting to residential proxy